'Jailed Instagram model wants to trade secrets for freedom'

 A Belarusian woman jailed in Thailand for offering sex lessons without a work permit…

-“Offering sex lessons without a work permit?”
+“Offering sex lessons without a work permit”?
 Several jokes come to mind, but I will keep them to myself.

 …says she has a story to tell involving the Kremlin, Russian billionaires and even the president of the United States.